UnblockedByOps/arsenal/README.md

 ## Physical Hardware Tracking

 Arsenal now has the ability to track physical hardware from the moment it is put into a rack/storage in a colo.
-It uses teh serial number of a physcial piece of hardware, added to arsenal via the import tool, to assign it to a physical location, rack, and elevation.
+It uses the serial number of a physical piece of hardware, added to arsenal via the import tool (described below), to assign it to a physical location, rack, and elevation.
 When the node is provisioned and checks into arsenal, it will be associated with it's physical location via the serial_number.

 ### Prerequisites